terales/blackbird-docs/src/content/docs/eggs/blackbird-app.md

 ---
-title: Blackbird App
+title: Blackbird Services API App
 description: An Egg with the potential to create monitoring Birds to keep up with everything that happens in your Blackbird instance
 sidebar:
-  label: Blackbird app
+  label: Blackbird Services API app
   order: 5
   hidden: false
 ---